SymfonyId/symfony-docs-id/book/templating.rst

 Template Naming and Locations
 -----------------------------

+.. versionadded:: 2.2
+    Namespaced path support was introduced in 2.2, allowing for template names like ``@AcmeDemo/layout.html.twig``.
+See :doc:`/cookbook/templating/namespaced_paths`
+    for more details.

 By default, templates can live in two different locations:

 * ``app/Resources/views/``: The applications ``views`` directory can contain